Enrolling in Courses

 - Students enrolled in a degree program are expected to take a minimum of 3 credits per calendar year.
 These students can register online via their portal starting in their second semester and be billed later.
 For all instructions relating to registration, please refer to the Registrar’s information page.

 - Other students must register for courses using this form.
 Course registration will only be processed, and your seat in a course reserved, once this form and payment for tuition has been received.

 - Trinity undergraduates interested in enrolling in a graduate course: If you are a rising junior or senior with an outstanding academic record, you may enroll in a graduate-only level course for undergraduate credit.
 Undergraduates admitted to graduate courses are expected to complete the same requirements as graduate students.
 Prior to registering for a graduate-level course, students must receive and provide to the Registrar’s Office written approval by their academic adviser, the instructor of the graduate course, and the Office of Graduate Studies.
 Undergraduate tuition applies.
 Please direct additional questions to Associate Registrar Alexis Yusov (860) 297-2119.

 Registering for a Thesis, Research Project, or Independent Study

-Theses, final projects and independent studies cannot currently be registered for online; please visit the Registrar’s Office for relevant forms.
-Theses/project guidelines are available from the director of each individual program.
+Theses, final projects and independent studies cannot currently be registered for online; please contact the Office of Graduate Studies for relevant forms.
+Theses and research project guidelines are available from the director of each individual program.
 Please visit our Faculty Page for contact information.

-- Completing a thesis/project requires registering for 954 Thesis Part I (1 credit).
+- Completing a thesis or research project requires registering for 954 Thesis Part I (1 credit).
 Those writing a 2-credit thesis should subsequently enroll in 955 Thesis Part II.